Reading At Home Little Wandle Phonics Books:

 There are now flashcards available for you to buy and use at home should you wish to.
 The Harper Collins website has a link to the cards along with helpful videos that explain how you can use the cards to play games at home to support your child further.

 Click on this link to browse the flashcards and support videos: https://collins.co.uk/pages/little-wandle-at-home

 In response to a survey of parental opinion the following approaches to homework were agreed with our Pupil School Council in September 2019:

-Year Six: in addition to the above, Year Six will also have one short piece of grammar homework to prepare them for the end of KS2 assessment.
+Year Six: In addition to the above, Year Six will also have one short piece of grammar homework to prepare them for the end of KS2 assessment.
 We also purchase a revision guide for every child so that they can carry out further independent study.

 For our Christmas and Easter holidays, our School Council recognised that these are key points in the year when families get together so there will be no homework set.
-Instead, the Council have come up with a list of suggested activities for our children to do with their family and friends.
+Instead, the School Council have come up with a list of suggested activities for our children to do with their family and friends.
 These will be stuck in the homework books and space left if you wish to stick in some photos of what you have been up to.
 These will be used to promote discussion in class when they return from the holidays.

 Seesaw is an online platform for student engagement and parental involvement.
 It inspires pupils to do their best.
 Children at the Academy use a range of digital tools to create and share their work and capture their learning in a personal portfolio.
 Teachers create and manage activities to challenge pupils and share achievements with their parents.